BirolLab/AIEdit/README.md

 For polishing assemblies with ONT reads, we suggest setting `-y 10 -p 0.8`.

 AIEdit uses half of the available CPUs on the machine by default.
 This can be adjusted with the `-t` parameter.

+## Models

+The default model supports 5bp edit windows using 3 spaced seeds (`aiedit/pretrained/s3m5i5.pt`).
+More models are available in the `pretrained` directory.
+Additionally, new models can be trained using the `aiedit train` command.
+We recommend using the default model for balanced computational performance and polishing accuracy—feel free to train and experiment with other models.

 # Output Files